-The MFA in Digital Arts requires completion of at least 60 semester credits with a cumulative GPA of 3.0 or better.
-The program typically spans four semesters of 15 weeks each, generally accomplished in two calendar years for students following the full-time recommended course sequence, and four calendar years for students following the part-time recommended course sequence.
+The MFA in Digital Arts requires completion of at least 60 semester credits with a grade "C" (or 2.0 quality points) or above in each course and a cumulative GPA of 3.0 or better.
+The program typically spans five semesters of 15 weeks each (12 in the Summer), generally accomplished in two calendar years including the summer session for students following the full-time recommended course sequence, and four calendar years for students following the part-time recommended course sequence.